 We are always trying to find the best products for our kids to use.
 I often find myself researching and stocking up on new baby and child feeding products at Bed Bath and Beyond (linking to SOME of favorite things) and answering questions for parents who are also shopping.
 A common question parents ask me is my opinion on sippy cups.
 My experience has come from research and my own personal experiences in the field as a feeding therapist.
-Many professionals in the field have their own opinion, but in my opinion sippy cups should be used as the last resort!
+Many professionals in the field have their own opinion, but in my opinion sippy cups should be used as the last resort and if so please do not use a hard topped one.
 I have spent lots of time working with babies, transitioning them from the bottle to a cup and from personal experience, I understand why the research points to scrapping the sippy cup.

 In Summary, nix the sippy cup!
 If you need help figuring out what cup works for your child or are having trouble selecting the right next step, please ask for help!